-- (f) NSR agrees that it will, upon request from CSXT, institute or defend, in CSXT's name, any action relating to a claim for loss, damage, destruction, injury or death.
-CSXT agrees to indemnify NSR and save it harmless from any loss, costs, expenses and legal fees incurred by NSR instituting or defending any such action in its name, or on behalf of CSXT. - (g) Each party agrees to indemnify and save harmless the other parties hereto from and against all liabilities, costs and expenses which it has agreed to assume under this Section.
-Furthermore, each party agrees to indemnify and save harmless the other parties for any legal fees, arbitration expenses and #wards or expenses incurred by the indemnifying party in connection with any liability, cost and expense assumed by the other parties in this Section. - (h) NSR shall notify CSXT of any accident, or incident which results in or could result in an action, claim, suit or demand against CSXT by NSR or any third party or which results in or could result in any indemnification or claim for indemnification by NSR against CSXT.
+- Institute or defend, in CSXT's name, any action relating to a claim for loss, damage, destruction, injury or death.
+CSXT agrees to indemnify NSR and save it harmless from any loss, costs, expenses and legal fees incurred by NSR instituting or defending any such action in its name, or on behalf of CSXT. - other parties hereto from and against all liabilities, costs and expenses which it has agreed to assume under this Section.
+Furthermore, each party agrees to indemnify and save harmless the other parties for any legal fees, arbitration expenses and awards or expenses incurred by the indemnifying party in connection with any liability, cost and expense assumed by the other parties in this Section. - (h) NSR shall notify CSXT of any accident, or incident which results in or could result in an action, claim, suit or demand against CSXT by NSR or any third party or which results in or could result in any indemnification or claim for indemnification by NSR against CSXT.
 Such notice shall include all available details with respect to time, place and circumstances and details of all investigations made.

-- Locomotives shall be considered as performing switching service on behalf of CSXT when such locomotives are coupled to a train containing CSXT cars. - (j) Whenever circumstances require wrecking service or wrecking train service in connection with the switching subject of this Agreement, NSR shall perform such service as promptly as possible, and the cost thereof shall be borne as provided in this Section. - (k) Each party will investigate, adjust and defend all cargo related claim liability filed with it in accordance with 49 U.S.C.
+- (i) Locomotives shall be considered as performing switching service on behalf of CSXT when such locomotives are coupled to a train containing CSXT cars. - (j) Whenever circumstances require wrecking service or wrecking train service in connection with the switching subject of this Agreement, NSR shall perform such service as promptly as possible, and the cost thereof shall be borne as provided in this Section. - (k) Each party will investigate, adjust and defend all cargo related claim liability filed with it in accordance with 49 U.S.C.
 Section 11706 or 49 C.F.R.
 Section 1005, or in accordance with any applicable transportation contract filed pursuant to 49 U.S.C.
-Section 10709. - (1) All costs and expenses in connection with the investigation, adjustment and defense of any claim or suit under this Agreement shall be included as costs and expenses in applying the liability provisions set forth in this Agreement except that salaries or wages of full-time agents, full-time attorney's and other full-time employees of any party engaged directly or indirectly in such work shall be borne by such party.
+Section 10709. - All costs and expenses in connection with the investigation, adjustment and defense of any claim or suit under this Agreement shall be included as costs and expenses in applying the liability provisions set forth in this Agreement except that salaries or wages of full-time agents, full-time attorney's and other full-time employees of any party engaged directly or indirectly in such work shall be borne by such party.